REMEDY : BNSSG referral pathways & Joint Formulary

 Where this is not possible, schools, families and professionals can refer directly into the service.

-Single Point of Entry form.
-This should also be available as an EMIS template.
+• Single Point of Entry form (also available as an EMIS template),

 Consent form, correct for child or young person’s age and setting: